 The return of the nineties isn’t just bringing with it old-school denim trends; coloured lens sunglasses are also back in the game.

 Fortunately, we’re not talking those wraparound ski goggle types that were essentially more popular than eyes at the time, but something a little more stylish.

-“Choosing the right colour lenses boils down to two main factors: where you are wearing them and your individual look,” explains David Lochhead, co-founder of British eyewear brand Finlay & Co.
+“Choosing the right colour lenses boils down to two main factors: where you are wearing them and your individual look,” says David Lochhead, co-founder of British eyewear brand Finlay & Co.
 “Dark grey or deep blue lenses are perfect if you prefer a minimal look and wear predominantly neutral colours.”

 To signpost that you’re more menswear maverick and less Croc-wearing tourist, always seek out a pair that suits your face shape.
-Classic clubmaster styles are a good catch-all for most people.
+Classic Clubmaster styles are a good catch-all for most people.